In which scenario we have to use ISNULL() function and ISEMPTY() function?

 - Checks if the value is

-. - A value is considered
+null. - A value is considered

-if it has not been initialized or explicitly set tonull
+nullif it has not been initialized or explicitly set tonull. - Applies to arrays: An array is

 - ISEMPTY():